 - We support the use, promotion and funding of Integrated Pest Management (IPM) as an environmentally sound practice.
 We support increased funding of the IPM Program.
 We recommend that New York State and Cornell University expand research and development of this program and include aerial application as a recommended option. - 2.
 We recommend legislation to amend the environmental conservation law authorizing certain uses of pesticides which do not appear on the label, in accordance with and consistent with Federal Law, Federal Insecticides, Fungicide and Rodenticide Act (FIFRA).
-Legislation should provide for the use of alternate methods of application including aerial spraying.

-- We support the removal of pheromones, not applied directly to a crop, from the pesticide classification to encourage and permit their easier usage. - 4.
+Legislation should provide for the use of alternate methods of application including aerial spraying. - We support the removal of pheromones, not applied directly to a crop, from the pesticide classification to encourage and permit their easier usage. - 4.
 We recommend that pheromones not be registered as toxic chemicals. - 5.
 We recommend that introduced natural predators, parasites, pathogens and bioengineered organisms should be continuously monitored to prevent uncontrolled proliferation.
 We further recommend that input for appropriate regulation should come from all involved groups, as well as the scientific community. - We encourage chemical companies to use safer and more userfriendly packaging, which includes printing that is easily visible. - 7.
-In the interest of promoting reduced pesticide applications, we support increased funding so that effective and environmentally safer crop protectants can be approved for use as quickly as possible through sound science and a transparent state approval process. - We support that aerial application should be included as an acceptable method of application for pesticide products applied in accordance with FIFRA.
-Sections 18, 24c and 2ee. - We recommend that the fees for pesticide label registration, pesticide business registrations and applicator certification should not exceed those in states whose agricultural products compete with those of New York. - 10.
-We recommend that pesticide regulation should be created and administered solely at the state level by the New York State Department of Environmental Conservation. - 11.
+In the interest of promoting reduced pesticide applications, we support increased funding so that effective and environmentally safer crop protectants can be approved for use as quickly as possible through sound science and a transparent state approval process. - We support that aerial application should be included as an acceptable method of application for pesticide products applied in accordance with FIFRA, Sections 18, 24c and 2ee. - We recommend that the fees for pesticide label registration, pesticide business registrations and applicator certification should not exceed those in states whose agricultural products compete with those of New York. - 10.
 We support the continued use of safe agricultural protectant products for food production.
-When reviewing an agricultural protectant product, the benefits it provides in the production of food should be considered in the risk/benefit analysis. - We recommend that before a pest control product is taken off the market, an effective and economical alternative product must be provided. - 13.
-We recommend reducing the number and type of pesticides available to the public without an applicator's permit. - 14.
-We recommend that an appropriate amount of fees collected for pesticide registration purposes should remain in the Bureau of Pesticide Registration at the New York State Department of Environmental Conservation to expedite the timely registration of chemicals. - 15.
-We believe farmers should be able to purchase pesticides from Canada and elsewhere as long as the product is identical in composition to those registered in New York State. - 16.
-We oppose the New York State Department of Environmental Conservation requiring content labeling for sprayer tanks. - 17.
-We support adequate state funding for the Pesticide Management Education program.
+When reviewing an agricultural protectant product, the benefits it provides in the production of food should be considered in the risk/benefit analysis.

+- 11. We recommend that before a pest control product is taken off the market, an effective and economical alternative product must be provided. - 12.
+We recommend reducing the number and type of pesticides available to the public without an applicator's permit. - 13.
+We recommend that an appropriate amount of fees collected for pesticide registration purposes should remain in the Bureau of Pesticide Registration at the New York State Department of Environmental Conservation to expedite the timely registration of chemicals. - 14.
+We believe farmers should be able to purchase pesticides from Canada and elsewhere as long as the product is identical in composition to those registered in New York State. - 15.
+We oppose the New York State Department of Environmental Conservation requiring content labeling for sprayer tanks. - 16.
+We support adequate state funding for the Pesticide Management Education program. - 17.
+We oppose any ban on pesticides based strictly on legislative action and defer all decisions to the New York State Department of Environmental Conservation, as they have experts using scientific data for these decisions and recommendations.